codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 -   `url`: base url of website to be tested
 -   `browser`: a browser to test on, either: `chromium`, `firefox`, `webkit`, `electron`.
 Default: chromium.
 -   `show`:  - show browser window.
--   `restart`:  - restart browser between tests.
+-   `restart`:  - restart strategy between tests.
+Possible values:
+    -   'context' or **false** - restarts [browser context][2] but keeps running browser.
+Recommended by Playwright team to keep tests isolated.
+    -   'browser' or **true** - closes browser and opens it again between tests.
+    -   'session' or 'keep' - keeps browser context and session, but cleans up cookies and localStorage between tests.
+The fastest option when running tests in windowed mode.
+Works with `keepCookies` and `keepBrowserState` options.
+This behavior was default before CodeceptJS 3.1
+-   `timeout`:  -  [timeout][3] in ms of all Playwright actions .
 -   `disableScreenshots`:   - don't save screenshot on failure.
 -   `emulate`:  launch browser in device emulation mode.
 -   `video`:  enables video recording for failed tests; videos are saved into `output/videos` folder
--   `trace`:  record [tracing information][2] with screenshots and snapshots.
+-   `trace`:  record [tracing information][4] with screenshots and snapshots.
 -   `fullPageScreenshots`  - make full page screenshots on failure.
 -   `uniqueScreenshotNames`:   - option to prevent screenshot override if you have scenarios with the same name in different suites.
--   `keepBrowserState`:  - keep browser state between tests when `restart` is set to false.
+-   `keepBrowserState`:  - keep browser state between tests when `restart` is set to 'session'.
--   `keepCookies`:  - keep cookies between tests when `restart` is set to false.
+-   `keepCookies`:  - keep cookies between tests when `restart` is set to 'session'.
 -   `waitForAction`: (optional) how long to wait after click, doubleClick or PressKey actions in ms. Default: 100.
 -   `waitForNavigation`: .
 When to consider navigation succeeded.
 Possible options: `load`, `domcontentloaded`, `networkidle`.
 Choose one of those options is possible.
-See [Playwright API][3].
+See [Playwright API][5].
 -   `pressKeyDelay`: .
 Delay between key presses in ms. Used when calling Playwrights page.type(...) in fillField/appendField
 -   `getPageTimeout`  config option to set maximum navigation time in milliseconds.
 -   `waitForTimeout`: (optional) default wait* timeout in ms. Default: 1000.